ERIE — Erie Indemnity Company

 - Combined Ratio: Improved to 99.4% from 108.1% in Q1 2025, driven by lower catastrophe losses and improved non-catastrophe loss performance.

-- Leadership Changes: Jonathan Hirt Hagen was elected as Chairman of the Board, succeeding Tom Hagen, who remains as Chairman Emeritus.
+- Leadership Changes: Jonathan Hirt Hagen was elected as the new Chairman of the Board, succeeding Tom Hagen, who remains as Chairman Emeritus.

 - Product Rollouts:

-- Expansion of Erie Secure Auto into Virginia and West Virginia, with plans for additional states.
+- Expanded Erie Secure Auto into Virginia and West Virginia, with plans to introduce it in four additional states.

-- Launch of Business Auto 2.0 in North Carolina, Virginia, Maryland, and D.C.
+- Launched Business Auto 2.0 in North Carolina, Virginia, Maryland, and D.C., with New York pending.

-- Technology Modernization: Over half of Erie’s systems have migrated to contemporary platforms, enhancing operational capabilities.
+- Technology Modernization: Over half of the company's systems have been migrated to contemporary platforms, enhancing operational capabilities.

-- AI Integration: Deployment of AI tools, including ChatGPT Enterprise, to improve workflows, claims processing, and operational efficiency.
+- AI Integration: Deployment of AI tools, including ChatGPT Enterprise, is aimed at improving workflows and operational efficiency without replacing human roles.

-- The company aims to build on recent momentum while focusing on long-term growth and profitability.
+- The company aims to build on recent momentum, focusing on disciplined growth and long-term strategies.

-- Continued expansion of product offerings and technology enhancements are expected to support future growth.
+- Continued expansion of product offerings and technology enhancements are expected to support growth and improve customer engagement.

-- There was no live Q&A session following the earnings call, limiting direct insights from analysts or investors regarding specific concerns or clarifications.
+- There was no live Q&A session following the earnings call, limiting insights from analysts or stakeholders regarding specific concerns or clarifications on the presented results.